pros-and-cons-of-being-an-owner-operator

 Profitability

-Owner-operators can make much more than drivers working for a logistics company – they can choose loads that pay better.
+Owner-operators can make much more than drivers working for a logistics company they can choose loads that pay better.
 Owner-operators own the truck and own their schedule, which allows them to ultimately receive a bigger profit.

 Growth opportunities

-It’s common among owner-operators to purchase more trucks and hire more drivers.
+Its common among owner-operators to purchase more trucks and hire more drivers.
 As a result, they get their own fleet of trucks, expanding their businesses growing into much more than being just an owner-operator.
 Eventually, such drivers abandon driving and instead, get behind the wheel of managing their fleet and making arrangements with logistics companies.

 cons